Khochu peremen: Impact

 The song has been used during many Eastern European political campaigns and movements.
 Its success is partly because the lyrics can be applied to numerous causes.
 The song was played from speakers at a barricade by civilians opposing the 1991 Soviet coup d'état attempt by hard-line communists; it was also played at protests during the 1993 Russian constitutional crisis.
 It was sung in Moscow in 2011 by opponents of Putin, but also, separately, by his supporters.
 "Khochu peremen" was sung at the 2011 Belarusian protests against President Alexander Lukashenko and at the 2013-14 Euromaidan protests in Ukraine.

-The song has been used frequently during the 2020 Belarusian protests against Lukashenko, particularly at rallies for opposition leader Sviatlana Tsikhanouskaya.
-On 6 August 2020 two sound engineers slipped the track into the line-up for a pro-government concert.
+The song was used frequently during the 2020-2021 Belarusian protests against Lukashenko, particularly at rallies for opposition leader Sviatlana Tsikhanouskaya.
+On 6 August 2020, two sound engineers slipped the track into the line-up for a pro-government concert.
 Government officials pulled the power to the speakers mid-song and the engineers were arrested and imprisoned.

 Such is the influence of the song that Gorbachev later recalled being inspired by it when he assembled his new pro-reform politburo after coming to power following the death of Konstantin Chernenko.
 Gorbachev stated "The first thing I did was appoint a Politburo and convene a meeting, at which I turned to the foreign minister Gromyko and said things needed to be done differently.
-Tsoi is singing 'We want changes' in concerts, I said, and people are saying openly and directly, 'We want changes'".
-Gorbachev must have been mistaken in this as Chernenko died on 10 March 1985 and Khochu peremen was not performed publicly until Summer 1986.
+Tsoi is singing 'We want changes' in concerts, I said, and people are saying openly and directly, 'We want changes'."
+Gorbachev must have been mistaken in this as Chernenko died on 10 March 1985, and "khochu peremen" was not performed publicly until the summer of 1986.